Trafik of what?

 Already 3 murals have been produced in collaboration with the City of Brussels, as part of its PARCOURS STREET ART.

-Through the use of the most advanced technologies, the festival Balkan Trafik becomes a virtual square connecting Brussels to the Balkans, allowing people to discuss and exchange views on key issues connecting Brussels to the Balkans.
+Using the most advanced technologies, the festival Balkan Trafik becomes a virtual square connecting Brussels to the Balkans, allowing people to discuss and exchange views on key issues connecting Brussels to the Balkans.
 Thanks to Balkan Trafik, Brussels becomes the crossroads of these exchanges.
 The aim of this work is to promote the richness of European interculturalism.

 Debates bringing together activists from Brussels and the Balkans around social and environment issues